top of page

 What doesn't work when your kids lie to you:

-• giving your child a 'disapproval face'
+• Giving your child a 'disapproval face'

-• telling them that they are 'in trouble'
+• Telling them that they are 'in trouble'

-• threatening - 'just wait until we get home and your father hears about this!'
+• Threatening - 'just wait until we get home and your father hears about this!'

-• demanding a confession in the moment
+• Demanding a confession or apology in the moment

 No wonder lying is so tricky for parents and their kids.